caneroj1/RubyImageProcessing/README.md

 <li>Convert all functions to accept hashes for the parameters</li>
 <li>Try and get bezier curve drawing to happen in real time</li>
 <li>Implement more filters</li>
+<li>Remove the border that shows up on the edge of images that have been filtered.</li>
 </ul>
 <hr>
 <h3>The team!</h3>